Raizus/sudoku-setter/README.md

 # Sudoku Setter

-A Sudoku variant setter and solver using svelte.
+A Sudoku variant setter and solver implemented with svelte.
 The solver uses minizinc-wasm.

 https://raizus.github.io/sudoku-setter/